ObjectProfile/Roassal3/README.md

 ```

 ### Latest version
-Execute the following code snippet in a Playground:
+If you wish to have the lastest release of Roassal, then execute the following code snippet in a Playground:
 ```Smalltalk
 Metacello new
     baseline: 'Roassal3';